Financial-Times/origami-website/_posts/2019-01-31-newsletter.md

 ## Top three things

+These are some of the bigger things we've worked on or released over the last month.

 ### New major of o-layout

 The v3.0.0 release of o-layout adds two new layout options: landing page and query page.
 These should reduce the amount of time that teams spend overriding styles.
 The aim of o-layout is to provide a one-stop-shop for the visual presentation of internal services and documentation.
 [Find more information on our blog post about this release](#TODO).